Lawyer Chapter Handbook

 Speaker Travel and Accommodations

 Requests for speaker travel funding must be made before an invitation is issued.
 Please email LCEmails@acslaw.org with your funding request.
 The ACS National Office will notify your chapter of what amount it has been approved to spend.
 In order to meet the funding needs for more than 40 Lawyer Chapters, ACS asks that you take a reasonable approach to your event planning.
 ACS cannot approve unnecessarily expensive funding requests.
-Any expenses covering the guest’s overnight hotel stay should not exceed $200 without a compelling reason, for example.
+For example, any expenses covering the guest’s overnight hotel stay should not exceed $200 without a compelling reason.
 Additionally, we will reimburse only reasonable coach fare for airplane and train travel for speakers with advanced approval.
 Please therefore plan your events well in advance so that the best rate can be obtained and follow up with speakers to ensure they’ve made those arrangements in a timely manner.
 In certain situations, ACS staff may need to work directly with speakers on their arrangements.

 - All reimbursements must be submitted within 30 days of an event to LCEmails@acslaw.org.
 Expenditures that are not pre-approved are not eligible for reimbursement.